Soultrace vs Truity: Free Adaptive Test Compared

 Truity aggregates existing personality frameworks with excellent UX.
 If you want traditional tests in a modern wrapper, they're the best option.

-Soultrace applies modern statistical methods—Bayesian inference, information theory, adaptive testing—to build fundamentally better assessment.
+Soultrace applies modern statistical methods—a latent trait model with Bayesian inference, ERS conditioning, and information-theoretic question selection—to build fundamentally better assessment.
 If methodology matters, if you want innovation not just packaging, Soultrace is the choice.

 One made existing tests prettier.
 One made assessment actually work better.